-- there is compliance with 'the Code' and the Listing Rules of the CSE
+- there is compliance with 'The Code' and the Listing Rules of the CSE

 - shareholder interests are protected; and

 - fairness and transparency are maintained.

+Non-recurrent Related Party Transactions (RPTs) of listed entities:

-The Committee reviewed and pre-approved all proposed non-recurrent Related Party Transactions (RPTs) of the parent, John Keells Holdings PLC, and all its listed subsidiaries, namely: John Keells PLC, Tea Smallholder Factories PLC, Asian Hotels and Properties PLC, Trans Asia Hotels PLC, John Keells Hotels PLC, Ceylon Cold Stores PLC, Keells Food Products PLC, and Union Assurance PLC.
-Recurrent RPTs as well as the disclosures & assurances provided by the senior management of the listed companies in the Group in relation to such transactions, in terms of formulated guidelines so as to validate compliance with sec 9.5(a) of the listing rules and thus exclusion from the mandate for review & pre approval by the Committee, were reviewed annually by the Committee.
+The Committee advocated the Management to implement appropriate procedures to ensure that all non-recurrent RPTs of the Group's listed entities are submitted to the Committee, for pre-approval.
+Accordingly, the Committee reviewed and pre-approved all proposed non-recurrent Related Party Transactions (RPTs) of the parent, John Keells Holdings PLC, and all its listed subsidiaries, namely: Asian Hotels and Properties PLC, Ceylon Cold Stores PLC, John Keells PLC, John Keells Hotels PLC, Keells Food Products PLC, Tea Smallholder Factories PLC, Trans Asia Hotels PLC and Union Assurance PLC.

+Recurrent RPTs of listed entities:

+The Committee has endorsed guidelines to facilitate disclosures and assurances to be provided by the senior management of listed entities in the Group so as to validate compliance with sec 9.5(a) of the Listing Rules and thus exclusion from the mandate for review and pre-approval of such transactions by the Committee.

+Accordingly, Recurrent RPTs as well as the aforesaid disclosures and assurances were reviewed annually by the Committee.

+Other significant transactions of non-listed subsidiaries:

-Other significant transactions of non-listed subsidiaries were presented to the Committee for information.
+Material transactions of non-listed subsidiaries in the Group were presented to the Committee for information.

-In addition to the Directors, all Presidents, Executive Vice Presidents, Chief Executive Officers, Chief Financial Officers and Financial Controllers of respective companies/sectors have been designated as KMPs in order to increase transparency and enhance good governance.
+The Group continued to adopt a broader scope in defining key management personnel including therein all senior decision makers.
+Accordingly, in addition to the Directors, all Presidents, Executive Vice Presidents, Chief Executive Officers, Chief Financial Officers and Financial Controllers of respective companies/sectors have been designated as KMPs in order to increase transparency and enhance good governance.
 Annual disclosures from all KMPs setting out any RPTs they were associated with, if any, were obtained and reviewed by the Committee.